TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/adding-gateways/_index.md

 The gateway location can be manually set by entering the **Latitude**, **Longitude** and **Altitude** values.

 You can also check the **Update from status messages** box if you want to update the location based on the metadata from the incoming uplink gateway status messages.

-{{< note >}} The location settings you manually entered will be overwritten by the updates from the gateway status messages. {{</ note >}}
+The location settings you manually entered will be overwritten by the updates from the gateway status messages.

 {{< note >}} {{% tts %}} Console currently supports setting one antenna location per gateway. {{</ note >}}